last-stand/java-algorithms-usage/README.md

-# Algorithms
+# java-algorithms-usage

 ## Description:
-Different encryption and compression algorithms in Java.
+Use of different encryption, hashing and compression algorithm in Java.